Injury and Violence Prevention

 How to prevent poisonings

 Many edibles look like candy or other treats.
 If children gain access to them, it is likely they will eat more than one.
+Even adults can unknowingly consume edible cannabis products if they are not clearly labeled.

 - Store safely.
 Treat these products like you would other medications or toxic chemicals.
 Store out of sight and reach of children and in a location they are unable to access, such as a locked cabinet, locked medicine box, or safe.
 Keep products in the child-resistant containers from the retailer.